 The Valle di Canneto Near Settefrati

-The beautiful Valle di Canneto is reached from Settefrati along a winding panoramic road with panoramic view, that heads into the mountains.
+The beautiful Valle di Canneto is reached from Settefrati along a winding road that heads into the mountains.
 Eventually it arrives at a clearing which opens out into a wide valley at an altitude of 1147 metres.
-The valley is surrounded by towering peaks of the Meta mountains, and thick forests and woodlands.
-Here in the Spring the natural basin of the valley floor is flooded by the icy waters of the melting snow from the mountain peaks.
+The valley is surrounded by the towering peaks of the Meta mountains, and thick forests and woodlands.
+Here in the Spring the natural basin of the valley floor is flooded by the icy waters of the melting snow from the mountains.

 Since pre-Roman times Canneto was known for the presence of its iron mines.
 The valley leads to a mountain pass through the Meta plateau, this was an ancient transit route linking the Val di Comino and the Sangro basin in the Appenines.

-As well as being a place for pilgrims to gather, the beautiful valley also attracts campers and hikers who come to enjoy the local landscape and fresh mountain air and explore the local mountain peaks and passes.
-Nearby, at a place named Tre Confini there is a site where the regions of Lazio, Abruzzo and Molise meet.
+As well as being a place for pilgrims to gather, the beautiful valley also attracts campers and hikers who come to enjoy the local landscape, the fresh mountain air and explore the local mountain trails.
+Nearby, at a place named Tre Confini there is a site where the regions of Lazio, Abruzzo and Molise all meet.

 Woodland trails lead through the thick beech groves and you can follow the route of the young River Melfa.
-In an area known as “Acqua nera” there are crystal clear bubbling streams, waterfalls and cascades pools which area abundant during the winter and the spring months.
+In an area known as “Acqua Nera” there are crystal clear bubbling streams, pools, waterfalls, and cascades, which area abundant during the winter and the spring months.
 In 1985 Pope Giovanni Paolo II secretly visited the valley for three days of repose and reflection, staying at the Salesian house of Don Enrico Vitti.
 The pope walked along many of the local paths and was photographed praying beside one of the waterfalls, which was later named after him.

 Website © Louise Shapcott 2017 – 2018 All Rights Reserved